kishnendu/Portfolio-Projects-/Movie Recommendation System/Readme.md

 2. Create Model that finds the best suited Movie for one user in every genre.
 3. Find what Genre Movies have received the best and worst ratings based on User Rating.

+## Algorithm Information
+### Singular Value Decomposition (SVD)

+SVD is a mathematical technique used in linear algebra and numerical analysis.
+It decomposes a matrix A into three matrices: U, Σ, and V^T. In the context of collaborative filtering for recommendation systems, the user-item interaction matrix is decomposed using SVD.
+The resulting matrices U, Σ, and V^T are employed to make recommendations for missing values in the original matrix.

+### Power Iteration

+Power iteration is an iterative method to find the dominant eigenvalue and corresponding eigenvector of a matrix.
+In the context of SVD, power iteration is used to find singular vectors and values.
+The algorithm converges to the dominant singular vector and value by updating vectors at each iteration.

+### Deflation

+Deflation is a technique used in SVD to iteratively find subsequent singular vectors and values.
+It involves subtracting the contributions of already computed singular vectors and values from the original matrix.
+This process helps in finding a series of singular vectors and values that approximate the original matrix.

+### Truncation Parameter (k)

+The parameter k in SVD represents the number of singular values and their corresponding vectors to retain during truncation.
+It determines the dimensionality of the approximation to the original matrix.
+The choice of k is a trade-off between dimensionality reduction and preserving information.

 ## Dataset Information